Getting the Most From Wall Anchors

 How Much Weight Can Wall Fixings Hold

-Average DIY fixings include items such as pictures and artwork, towel rails, wall-mounted mirrors, brackets, and shelves, etc. All of these are suited to using plastic anchors or toggles into plaster, timber paneling, and drywall.
+Average DIY fixings include items such as pictures and artwork, towel rails, wall-mounted mirrors, brackets, shelves, etc. All of these are suited to using plastic anchors or toggles into plaster, timber paneling, and drywall.

 Generally, when buying wall fixings of any type, there should be a load rating on the packaging.
 However, you would need to take into account the type of wall material you are fixing into.